-1.9 Re-appear Examinations
+1.11 Re-appear Examinations

 The students debarred from the examination on account of attendance, using unfair means during examinations and disciplinary action will have to write the re-appear examination and "re-appear" would be mentioned on their respective semester grade-sheet.
 The decision of conducting the reappear examination will be at the discretion of the examination department of the college.
-Reappear examination dates will be notified on notice board by the Examination department in case of online exams the notification will be mailed to the students, well before the commencement of the examination.
+Reappear examination dates will be notified on notice board by the Examination department.